 Entrance.
 Will the buyer be allowed to enter the premises while you are renting the home?
 If the buyer reserves the right to periodically inspect the home, how much notice must be given to the renter?
 In case of emergency, does the buyer have the right to enter the property or contact law enforcement to let them into the house?
 If maintenance is required, does the buyer have the right to enter the property with notice?

 Maintenance Responsibilities.
 It is customary for there to be a provision in the agreement stating that the renter is responsible for maintaining the property and leaving it in the same condition it was in at closing, minus normal wear and tear.
 The renter must notify the buyer of any defects or dangerous conditions.

 Pets.
 If you have dogs, cats, goldfish, gerbils, or any other family pet, you will want to make sure there is a provision making it acceptable for them to continue living in the home with you.
 The buyer may require a pet deposit for property protection.

 Subletting and Assignments.
 There may be a provision protecting the buyer in the case that you move out before the rental agreement expires and agree to sublet the property to a third party.
 You will probably find that this is strictly prohibited.
-The buyer is not going to let anyone live in the house but you.
+The buyer is probably not going to let anyone but you live in the house.
 If you decide to move out early, you must let the buyer know and terminate the agreement.